Rashid Alhassan: Elman FC

 In September 2019, he was reportedly linked with Ghana Premier League side Karela United after the expiration of his contract.

 Medeama SC

 In November 2019, ahead of the 2019–20 Ghana Premier League season Alhassan signed for Medeama SC on a free transfer.
 He signed a 3-year deal with the club.
 On 29 December 2020, he was an used substitute in the first of the match of the season against Ebusua Dwarfs which ended in a 3–1 victory for Medeama.
 He made his debut on 16 February 2020, playing the full 90 minutes in a 2–1 loss to Elmina Sharks.
 He went on and made 6 league appearances before the league was put on hold and latter cancelled as a result of the COVID-19 pandemic.

-Personal life

-On 5 February 2021, Alhassan lost his mother after an illness.